Cloud, Grid, and High Performance Computing

 Nikolaos Preve (National Technical University of Athens, Greece).

 Grid computing promises to transform the way organizations and individuals compute, communicate, and collaborate.
 Computational and Data Grids: Principles, Applications and Design offers critical perspectives on theoretical frameworks, methodologies, implementations, and cutting edge research in grid...

 Luis M. Vaquero (Telefónica R&D Labs, Spain), Juan Cáceres (Telefónica R&D Labs, Spain), Juan J. Hierro (Telefónica R&D Labs, Spain).

 Cloud computing is a new paradigm devoted to the provision of every network resource available as a service to a variety of users.
 Open Source Cloud Computing Systems: Practices and Paradigms bridges the gap between solutions and users' needs.
 This book presents the most relevant open source cloud...

 Hongji Yang (De Montfort University, UK), Xiaodong Liu (Edinburgh Napier University, UK).

 With the rapid development of computing hardware, high-speed network, web programming, distributed and parallel computing, and other technologies, cloud computing has recently emerged as a commercial reality.
 Software Reuse in the Emerging Cloud Computing Era targets a spectrum of readers, including...

-Nik Bessis (University of Derby, UK).
+Nik Bessis (Edge Hill University, UK).